 Wheelchair basketball classification is based on the players’ functional capacity to complete the skills necessary to play – pushing, pivoting, shooting, rebounding, dribbling, passing and catching.

 It is not an assessment of a player’s level of skill, merely their functional capacity to complete the task.
-Players are assigned points as their classification – 1, 2, 3, and 4 are the recognized classes, with 0.5 classes between for the exceptional cases which do not fit exactly into one class, and the 4.5 category for the player with least or minimal disability.
+Players are assigned points as their classification – 1, 2, 3, and 4 are the recognised classes, with 0.5 classes between for the exceptional cases which do not fit exactly into one class and the 4.5 category for the player with least or minimal disability.
+People who are not classifiable are also 4.5 points (not eligible to represent their state/territory or nation).

 The total number of points allowed on court at any time, depends upon the level of competition.
 At a National & International level the cap is 14.0.
 That is, the total points of all five players actually playing.
 If a coach allows the team to have over 14.0 points, they will incur a coach technical foul.